Is Norwegian hard to learn?

 The easy Norwegian verbs

-Finding the right place for the verb can sometimes be tricky, but conjugating them is easy.
-In English, a verb must agree with its subject in number and person.
+Putting the verbs on the right place can sometimes be tricky, but conjugating them is easy.
+In English, a verb must usually agree with its subject in number and person.
 In Norwegian, that’s not so, as you can see from the example below.
-This table gives you the Norwegian translation of the English verb “to be” in the present tense.
+In this table, you see the coniugasion of the English verb “to be”, and the Norwegian translation next to it.

-As you can see, this is not very complicated.
+As you can see, the verb does not change.
 And also the past tense is easy: “I was” is jeg var, while “we were” is vi var.

 According to the dictionaries, Norwegian has three genders: masculine, feminine and neuter.
-Unfortunately, there is no easy way of learning the gender of every noun.
+Unfortunately, there is no easy way of learning this.

 However, you may simplify this for yourself by turning feminine nouns into masculine.
 You can actually do that without breaking any official spelling rules of Bokmål.
 Some people even avoid feminine all together — they talk about common gender instead of masculine and feminine.